jcgneto/CV/README.md

 # Research areas of interest

-Epidemiology and ecology of Foodborne pathogens.
+Epidemiology and ecology of foodborne pathogens.
-Ecology of zoonotic pathogens.
+Gut microbiome and applications for animal and human health.

 # Publications